 “[Wagner] was patient about things.
 Not happy about things.
 But a really good soldier and leader, which was important for our organization.
 He just asking me that if he’s playing well and his game is at the top of it, is he a part of moving forward?
 I’ve always told him that ultimately, coach decides the lineup,” said Boston Bruins GM Don Sweeney.
 “But that being said, if you’re playing your best, he’s going to put in the players that are going to help him win.
 Especially as the intensity ramps up and Chris can provide what he does.”

 –The Boston Bruins got a flurry of power play goals in the last couple of games during the regular season, but it’s difficult to ignore the 0-for-39 stretch that the B’s power play endured for nearly the whole month of April after they went 0-for-3 on the PP in Game 1.
-The Hurricanes were the NHL’s best penalty kill with the Carolina Hurricanes.
-The Canes killed 88 percent of the power plays that they faced during the regular season, so it’s going to take some doing to get the Boston Bruins untracked against Carolina when it comes to special teams.
+The Hurricanes were the NHL’s best penalty kill during the regular season, so it’s going to take some doing to get the Boston Bruins untracked against Carolina when it comes to special teams.